Today is International Women's Day, celebrating the cultural, social, economic and political achievements of women around the world.

 Not many chefs can hold their own against Gordan Ramsay, much less earn a sincere compliment from the man himself.
 The Northern Ireland native, Clare Smyth, checks both boxes, with Ramsay calling her “the most prominent female chef of our generation” in a recent interview with Evening Standard.

 Smyth took over Ramsay’s eponymous restaurant along Chelsea’s Royal Hospital Road in 2007, and maintained its three Michelin star status until she departed in 2015.
-Smyth opened her 60-seater restaurant in Notting Hill last August.
+Smyth opened her 60-seater restaurant in Notting Hill in the summer of 2017 and was awarded two Michelin stars in the MICHELIN Guide Great Britain and Ireland 2019 selection.

 Hélène Darroze is a chef who plays by the rules—of the seasons, that is.
 Growing up with parents who ran a one-Michelin-starred restaurant in the small town of Villeneuve-de-Marsan in France sparked her commitment to using only the best produce, such as local white bamboo shoots and foie gras.